alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

   - TODO(alecm) - we could use dummy network interfaces dummy0:0 (etc) - but that requires extra setup?

 ```
+# NOTE: when inserting this text you will have to manually
+# replace <INTERFACE> with the name of your primary
+# network interface.
+Sorry about that.

 # osite0
 auto <INTERFACE>:0
 iface <INTERFACE>:0 inet static